Frequently Asked Questions

-Our Orton-Gillingham training is accredited by the Academy of Orton-Gillingham Practitioners and Educators, which means that our training program has undergone a rigorous application and site-visitation process.
+- Our Orton-Gillingham training is accredited by the Orton-Gillingham Academy, which means that our training program has undergone a rigorous application and site-visitation process.
 Our training meets the standards set forth by the Academy.

-Our training and supervision are offered by Fellows of the Academy of Orton-Gillingham Practitioners and Educators.
+- Our training and supervision are offered by Fellows of the Orton-Gillingham Academy.

-We offer training that meets the needs of working professionals.
-Our courses are offered on weekends and in the summer.
-Our seminars are offered in the evenings.
+- We offer training that meets the needs of working professionals.
+Most of our coursework is offered in the evening, on weekends, and in the summer.

-The standards set forth by the Academy of Orton-Gillingham Practitioners and Educators require 60 hours of coursework at the Associate Level.
+The standards set forth by the Orton-Gillingham Academy require 60 hours of coursework at the Associate Level.
 Our Orton-Gillingham Associate Level training is the first step toward certification.
-We offer a 45-hour course and then you may begin the practicum and additional 15 hours of instruction in a seminar format.
+We offer a 42-hour course, and then you may begin the practicum and additional 18 hours of instruction in our seminar format.
 Other training programs may not be accredited in the same way.